AI

 Regulated banking: Novum Bank's automation results

 The standard objection to AI automation in financial services is that compliance requirements make it more complex.
-That's partly true.
-The requirements for auditability, data handling, and accuracy are higher than in consumer retail.
-But these requirements are, in practice, easier for AI to meet than for human agents at scale.
+That is partly true: the requirements for auditability, data handling, and accuracy are higher than in consumer retail.

 What the Dutch financial services sector should be asking

-Can AI automation be used for compliance-sensitive queries in financial services?
+Can AI automation be used for compliance-sensitive queries in financial services?+

-How does AI automation meet DORA and AML5 requirements?
+How does AI automation meet DORA and AML5 requirements?+

 The Freeday 2025 benchmark cohort shows 82.9% for Bitvavo (crypto fintech) and 85% for Novum Bank (consumer banking).
 The cohort average across all sectors is 80.9%.
-Financial services deployments in this cohort performed above average.
+Financial services deployments in this cohort performed above the average.

-What are the most common AI automation use cases in Dutch financial services?
+What are the most common AI automation use cases in Dutch financial services?+

 FAQ